The health and safety of our residents and families is our highest priority.

 Infection Prevention and Control

-Evaluate all persons who enter the facility for signs of COVID-19.
+Evaluate all persons who enter the facility for signs/symptoms of COVID-19.
 Temperature checks at entry point.
 Temperature checks at the start of each shift for all employees.

 The facility will monitor any visitors/vendors/physician for temperature and any signs of respiratory symptoms.
-The following will also be assessed: history of international travel with 14 days, history of exposure to a presumptive or positive COVID-19.
+The following will also be assessed: history of international travel with 14 days or travel to any of the high-risk states within 14 days, history of exposure to a presumptive or positive COVID-19.

 Visitors with respiratory symptoms will not be permitted to enter the facility at any time.

-Facility will require visitor who are cleared to enter the facility will be asked to perform hand hygiene and use of facemask and restrict visitation to resident’s room.
+Facility will require visitors who are cleared to enter the facility to perform hand hygiene.

-Signage for visitation, cough etiquette and hand hygiene will be posted in several location within the facility.
+Signage for visitation, cough etiquette and hand hygiene will be posted in several locationswithin the facility.

-Visitation restriction will be communicated through email, website and posting of signage
+Visitation restriction will be communicated through mass letter, telephone calls and posting of signage

-Active screening for residents for fever and other COVID-19 symptoms every shift.
+Active screening for residents for fever (Temperature of 100.4) and other COVID-19 symptoms every shift.

 Any supply delivery will be dropped off by the loading dock and/or right by the reception area.

-Alcohol-based hand sanitizers for hand hygiene will be provided in the hallways, in each resident’s room, medication carts and throughout the building.
+Alcohol-based hand sanitizers for hand hygiene will be provided in the hallways and on medication carts based on supply availability.

 PPE needed will be made available outside the doors for easy access to the staff.